TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Stack

-**Minikube:** TODO

 **Additional microservices:** You can use either monorepo or multirepo approach with this template.
-If you are going for multirepo, just create a separate project for each microservice.
-If you want some of them to share the same namespace, define common `taito_namespace` in scripts/taito/project.sh.
-If you are going for monorepo, or something in between multirepo and monorepo approaches, you can add a new microservice to a repository like this:
+If you are going for multirepo, just create a separate project for each microservice based on this project template, and define common `taito_namespace` in scripts/taito/project.sh if you want them to share the same namespace.
+If you are going for monorepo, you can add a new microservice with the following steps.
+You can skip the IMPLEMENTATION steps if you are using a prebuilt Docker image (e.g. Redis).

-  1. Create a new directory for your service.
+  1. IMPLEMENTATION OR DATABASE: Create a new directory for your service implementation or database migration scripts.
 Look [FULL-STACK-TEMPLATE](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/) and [alternatives](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/tree/master/alternatives) for examples.
-  2. Add the service to `taito_targets` variable in `scripts/taito/project.sh`
-  3. OPTIONAL: Add the service to `docker-nginx.conf` if external access is required (e.g. with web browser).
-  4. Add the service to `docker-compose*.yaml` files.
-  5. Add the service to `scripts/helm.yaml`.
-  6. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.
+  2. IMPLEMENTATION: Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.
-  7. Add the service to your CI/CD script (`.yml/.yaml` or `Jenkinsfile` in project root or `.github/main.workflow`).
+  3. IMPLEMENTATION: Add the service to your CI/CD script (`.yml/.yaml` or `Jenkinsfile` in project root or `.github/main.workflow`).
+  4. OPTIONAL: In case of a database, you may want to enable the corresponding Taito CLI plugins in `scripts/taito/project.sh`.
+For example `postgres-db` and `sqitch-db` for PostgreSQL with Sqitch.
+  5. Add the service to `taito_targets` variable in `scripts/taito/project.sh`
+  6. Add required secret definitions to `taito_*secrets` variables in `scripts/taito/project.sh`, and set secret values with `taito secret rotate: NAME`.
+  7. Add the service to `docker-compose*.yaml` files.
+  8. Add the service to `scripts/helm.yaml`.
+  9. OPTIONAL: Add the service to `docker-nginx.conf` if external access is required (e.g. with web browser).
-  8. Run `taito kaboom` and check that the service works ok in local development environment.
+  10. Run `taito kaboom` and check that the service works ok in local development environment.

+**Additional databases:** The template provides default configuration for one PostgreSQL database.
+You can add an additional database the same way you add a microservice (as described above), but you need to also add default settings for your additional database in `scripts/taito/project.sh` and environment specific overrides in `scripts/taito/env-*.sh` files.
+Use `db_database_*` settings of `scripts/taito/config/main.sh` as an example, and add the corresponding settings using `db_MYDATABASE_*` as naming.

+**Minikube:** TODO: Using Minikube locally instead of Docker Compose.

 **Kafka:** TODO: Kafka for event-driven microservices.